 What happened?

 At 400m long, the Ever Given is one of the largest container ships ever built.
 So big in fact that it could block up the Suez Canal.
 Which it did.
 High winds and a sandstorm have been blamed for the mishap, although there is speculation that human error may have played a part.
-The result was a week-long and very expensive traffic jam that ran up a bill estimated to be in the Billions.
+The result was a week-long and very expensive traffic jam that ran up a bill estimated to be in the billions.

 Why was it such a big deal?

-As far as shipping is concerned, the Suez is the world’s greatest man-made shortcut.
+As far as shipping is concerned, the Suez is the world's greatest man-made shortcut.
 Around 12% of global trade makes its way through the canal, which is the shortest sea route between Asia and Europe.
 Blocking the canal stopped the flow of an estimated US$12 billion in goods.
-Cars, shoes, beers (beers!), oil, and lots of other important stuff got stuck at the mouth of the canal on over 150 ships.
+Cars, shoes, beers, oil, and lots of other important stuff got stuck at the mouth of the canal on over 150 ships.

 Cheers!